NitinJSanket/nitinjsanket.github.io.bak/imu.md

 The first component of an IMU is called the **Gyroscope** or **Gyro** and it measures the angular velocity across an axis.
 So, you would need 3 gyros to compute angles in 3D.
 The best part about a gyro is that it is not affected by external forces and acceleration.
 Gyros work very well under dynamic conditions when rotational velocities are high, however they drift significantly with regard to time.
 Hence, the simplest filtering operation perfromed on gyro data is a high pass filter to remove low frequency drift.

 The second component of an IMU is called the **Accelerometer** or **Acc** and it measures the effective acceleration along an axis.
 So, you would need 3 acc to compute angles in 3D given information about external forces.
 Acc are affected by vibration and other external forces and hence cannot be directly used for computing angles/attitude accurately.
 However, an acc works well in static conditions as opposed to the gyro.
-Hece, the simplest filtering operation perfromed on acc data is a low pass filter to remove dynamic noise from vibrations and other external factors.
+Hence, the simplest filtering operation perfromed on acc data is a low pass filter to remove dynamic noise from vibrations and other external factors.

 Also, note that the readings from an IMU are greatly affected by temparature changes.
-The noise changes with temparature and as the IMU is being used to "heating up" of the sensor.
+The noise changes with temparature and as the IMU is being used due to "heating up" of the sensor.

 A combination of 3 gyros and 3 acc (one in each of $$X, Y, Z$$ axis) is called a 6-DoF IMU.

-A 9-DoF IMU also includes a 3-axis magnetometer which measures Earth's magnetic field which can be used to obtain orientation information.
+A 9-DoF IMU also includes a 3-axis magnetometer which measures Earth's magnetic field which can be used to obtain orientation information as well.
 However, for indoor operation which has a lot of metal structures, the magnetometer is generally inaccurate as is exluded from the data fusion.
 The magnetometer is also often called the **Digital Compass** as it can be directly used to compute the North pole direction.

 <a name='mathimu'></a>

 ## Mathematical Model of an IMU

 <br>
-If you don't know what an IMU is, I would recommend going through my [What is an IMU? tutorial](tutorials/attitudeest/imu).

 Let us assume that our IMU is a 6-DoF one, i.e., it has a 3 axis gyro and a 3 axis acc.
 A 9-DoF IMU is commonly called MARG (Magnetic, Angular Rate and Gravity) sensor.
 A simple mathematical model of the gyro and acc is given below.